A spectacular private journey that begins

 Discover the wildlife of Kaziranga by jeep and on elephant-back.
 The park contains about 15 species of India's threatened mammals and harbours the world's largest population of Indian rhinoceros and Indian elephant.
 Other mammals include tigers and leopards.
 (B, L, D)

 Take an early morning visit to Tiger Hill and witness the sunrise over the mighty peaks of Mount Everest and Kanchenjunga.
 In the afternoon board the historic toy train to Ghoom and enjoy a half-day city tour of this sparkling hill resort.
-(B, L, D)
+(B, D)

 Spend the day learning all about tea, visiting tea plantations and enjoying a tea tasting.
 In Darjeeling, tea is still produced by the 'orthodox' method as opposed to the 'curling, tearing and crushing' method adopted on the plains.
 Afternoon at leisure.
-(B, L, D)
+(B, D)

 After breakfast take a scenic drive to Phuntsholing, the second largest town in Bhutan.
 Spend the night at the Hotel Druk.
 (B, D)

-Travel to Thimphu for 2 nights at the Hotel Osel.
+Travel to Thimphu for 2 nights at the Hotel Kisa.
 En route visit Simtokha Dzong the oldest fortress in the Kingdom built in 1629.
 Its name translates to 'demoness' and derives from the folklore that the site is guarded against a demon (B, L, D)